Listen to our full interview on the podcast:

 Josephine Atluri: I love your quote, by the way.
 Thank you so much for the opportunity today.

 People can go to my website which is JAtluri.com.
 There, you’ll find there’s a fertility meditation.
 You can find just general video meditations that you can practice.
-The sign up for my upcoming Empowering Your Fertility Journey workshop is on there, which is on November 14th.

 You can also find me on social media @JosephineRAtluri, as well as on my podcast called Responding to Life where I talk about my journey as well as other peoples’ fertility journeys, and we talk about mindfulness on there as well.
 I hope to see you on one of those different avenues.